dadrian/dadrian.io/content/blog/posts/against-weak-key-checking.md

 very few websites had security disclosure processes.
 It made sense to mitigate the vulnerability at the CA level at the time.

-That being said, let’s think about some of the other ways you can generate weak keys (this list is incomplete):
+That being said, here's a non-exhaustive list of some of the other ways you can generate weak keys:
 * RSA primes too close (Fermat factorization)[^2]
 * RSA moduli has one small factor
 * GCD factorization